jaredtjahjadi/LogMenu/README.md

 Log Menu is compatible with Stardew Valley 1.5.6 on Linux, MacOS, and Windows.

 ## To-Do
+Last three on the list below are complicated (and/or am I too lazy to fix/implement them) and will likely take a while to be implemented, if at all.

 - ~~Remove empty strings from dialogue list (i.e., when a dialogue box with a question has responses but no text)~~
 - ~~Implement config option to log HUD messages~~
+- ~~Support changing portrait backgrounds~~
+- ~~Hide character portrait if portrait not visible in original dialogue box~~
 - Implement config option to log dialogue from skipped cutscenes
 - Allow player to open Log Menu while a dialogue box is open and return to the dialogue box when the log menu is closed
 - When player selects response to question, update Log Menu to make the selected response bold